ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 There will be a function `free`.
 It will:
 * Take a pointer to some previously allocated memory as a parameter.
-* Mark that memory as avaiable for future allocations.
+* Mark that memory as available for future allocations.

 From this you can see that you will need:
 * Some large chunk of memory, the "backing storage".